mstatt/tr-104/README.md

 --NPM and gulp should already be installed from the previous session but if you started a new project do not worry.
 The commands with install and load all you need.

---We are adding (2) new plug-ins for this one.
+--We are adding (3) new plug-ins for this one.

 --The gulp-minify-css is the plugin to clean up and minimize css files.

 --The gulp-autoprefixer is the "postprocessor" for handling vendor prefixes in CSS.

+--The gulp-uncss to clean up unused css across .css and html files.

 # Install
 Here are all of the commands to run(once Node is installed):